Park Design and Development

-The Trust for Public Land helps transform newly acquired or existing sites into parks, playgrounds, and trails.
-Our experts work with communities on all aspects of the park design and build process.
+The Trust for Public Land collaborates with local governments and school districts to restore and create parks, playgrounds, and trails.
+We work on all aspects of the park design and build process, including:

 In planning a park, we work with partners to make sure the new park is well-maintained and well-used.
 This may include training in park maintenance and community organizing, or training community stewards in programming and park management.

 - Green InfrastructureParks designed using green infrastructure are a cost-effective approach to managing runoff, while also improving air quality, cooling the city, and providing residents with public spaces to enjoy.

 - El Sereno Arroyo Playground: from dirt to park in :30In just four months, we turned a wasteland into parkland.
 This vibrant community gathering space includes grassy hills, a new playground , a Fitness Zone for adults, walking paths, picnic tables, mosaics, and garden.

 - Climate-Smart CitiesWe help cities create new green infrastructure—from waterfront parks and wetlands to green alleys and "water smart" playgrounds—to meet the climate challenge.

 - William Dick ElementaryThe yard at Philadelphia's William Dick Elementary used to flood with every rain.
 So we transformed the barren asphalt into a storm-proof playground that stays open to the neighborhood after school.